PaulEmmanuelSotir/OT1_TextIndexing/README.md

 -

 ## Acknowledgments
-This project have been created during our course "OT1 Text indexing and querying" by [_Pierre-Edouard Portier_](https://liris.cnrs.fr/page-membre/pierre-edouard-portier), a great professor at [INSA (National Institute of Applied Sciences) Lyon, FRANCE](https://www.insa-lyon.fr/).
+This project have been created during "OT1 Text indexing and querying" course;
+Course taught by [_Pierre-Edouard Portier_](https://liris.cnrs.fr/page-membre/pierre-edouard-portier), a great professor at [INSA (National Institute of Applied Sciences) Lyon, FRANCE](https://www.insa-lyon.fr/).